Smallpox and mpox vaccines: Canadian Immunization Guide

 Post-exposure immunization

-For post-exposure immunization, off label use of SMV is recommended, with shared clinical decision making, for individuals less than 18 years of age who have had high-risk exposure(s).
+For post-exposure immunization, off label use of SMV is recommended, and may be offered, for individuals less than 18 years of age who have had high-risk exposure(s).
 A post-exposure vaccine dose should be offered as soon as possible, preferably within 4 days of last exposure.
 However, it can be considered up to 14 days following last exposure.
 Regardless of ongoing exposure status, a second dose of SMV should be offered at least 28 days following the first dose, if mpox did not develop.

 Refer to Recommendations for use, Mpox for additional information.